 One important resource as you begin your leadership journey is the chance to carry out a Leadership Audit using 360-degree feedback.
 This supports the two key principles of self-awareness and reflection that help guide the CPML.
 You will receive an email inviting you to access the Leadership Audit Tool.
 Following the instructions, you will first be asked to rate yourself against a series of leadership competencies.
 You will then be asked to supply names and email addresses of others to give their perceptions, in a structured survey, which touches on some of the same issues of leadership (note: do not use other people on the same programme as references).

 Combining these together produces a report which many participants have found very useful.
-It also forms the basis for many to have a good learning conversation with their Learning Colleague which looks at the audit in relation to the Leadership Audit is yours but as guideline previous participants have found it useful to think about including people from previous schools/roles, people you line manage, people who manage you, peers and non-teaching colleagues.
+It also forms the basis for many to have a good learning conversation with their Learning Colleague which looks at the audit in relation to the Leadership Challenge that has been identified.
+The choice of colleagues contributing to the Leadership Audit is yours but as guideline previous participants have found it useful to think about including people from previous schools/roles, people you line manage, people who manage you, peers and non-teaching colleagues.
 Remember it is your Leadership Audit.
 Detailed guidance is given with the Leadership Audit resource.